Prolific gun writer Massad Ayoob is recognized around the world as an expert on the concealed carry and use of firearms for self-defense.

-Not only has he written for more than three decades on the subject, he has also taught citizens on the use of deadly force through his Lethal Force Institute and now through the Massad Ayoob Group.
+Not only has he written for more than three decades on the subject, but he has also taught citizens on the use of deadly force first through the Lethal Force Institute and now through the Massad Ayoob Group.
 Additionally, he has been called as an expert witness in trials all across the United States of lawfully armed citizen who have been wrongly accused of using force.

 Who better is there to write a comprehensive book on concealed carry?
 That’s probably what the editors at Gun Digest thought when they asked Ayoob to write this book.

 I’ve carried a concealed firearm for more than 15 years, and I found this book to be a fresh look at carry methods and gear.
 For the citizen brand new to concealed carry, this book should be one of your first purchases.
 It can likely save you hundreds, if not thousands, of dollars in holsters, belts, and even firearms.
-Where no such book existed when I started carrying, I tried virtually every holster and carry style before finding out (the expensive way) much of what Ayoob discusses in the book.
+No such book existed when I started carrying, I seemingly tried every holster and carry style before finding out (the expensive way) much of what Ayoob discusses in the book.

 The book starts with the fundamental question: “Why do we carry?”
 From there, the book moves on to the legal aspects of self defense and the carrying of arms.
 Ayoob then discusses in detail the selection of firearms, holsters, and ammunition.
 Plus he writes about the pros and cons of different modes of carry and style of dress.
 Ayoob wraps up the book with a discussion on the International Defensive Pistol Association (IDPA) and the benefits it can provide to the concealed carry practitioner.

-If you have read and enjoyed any of Ayoob’s articles in American Handgunner, then you will find the reading of The Gun Digest Book of Concealed Carry like a conversation with an old friend.
+If you have read and enjoyed any of Ayoob’s articles in American Handgunner or other places, then you will find the reading of The Gun Digest Book of Concealed Carry like a conversation with an old friend.

-It is unfortunate that I should feel the need to spend any time talking of Ayoob’s character, but unfortunately there are a few Internet ninjas who have taken unfair shots at Ayoob over the years.
+It is unfortunate that I should feel the need to spend any time talking of Ayoob’s character, but unfortunately, there are a few Internet ninjas who have taken unfair shots at Ayoob over the years.
 From behind the safety of their keyboards, some people have claimed that Ayoob is a bumbling fool and worse.